- Healthy snacks help maintain your energy levels.

 - Limit candy, chips, overly processed foods and treats made from refined grains and with added sugar.

-- Packing a healthy snack at home and keeping it in your backpack may help prevent the urge to grab fast food or an unhealthy snack from the vending machine or local corner store.
+- Packing a healthy snack at home and keeping it in your backpack may help regulate blood sugar levels and fullness.

 Snacks are a great way to keep your energy levels up throughout the day.
 Eating healthy snacks between meals many help keep you from getting too hungry.
 When you are too hungry, you may end up feeling tired, irritable and eating more than you need at the next mealtime.

 Whole grains, fruits, vegetables, protein, and dairy foods can make great snacks.
 Balanced snacks tend to have a mix of macronutrients (carbohydrates, protein, and fat) and some fiber.
 Fiber is found in whole grains, fruit, vegetables, nuts, and beans.
 This balance of nutrients helps individuals to stay full.
 Snack foods such as chips, cookies and candies may leave you less satisfied and could leave your stomach growling soon after.